u11d-com/terraform-aws-medusajs/examples/complete/README.md

 ## Deployment Strategy

-MedusaJS starter kits typically use the Next.js framework to build the storefront web application.
-Next.js requires that the MedusaJS backend is available and responsive during the build process to properly fetch data and create a fully functional storefront.
+Medusa starter kits typically use the Next.js framework to build the storefront web application.
+Next.js requires that the Medusa backend is available and responsive during the build process to properly fetch data and create a fully functional storefront.
 This is important because storefront will be built with the API provided by backend application.

 Therefore, the deployment process can be divided into two main steps:

-1. **Deploy the MedusaJS backend:** First, you must deploy the backend infrastructure using this Terraform module.
+1. **Deploy the Medusa backend:** First, you must deploy the backend infrastructure using this Terraform module.
 Obtain the backend URL from the module's output.
 2. **Build and Deploy the storefront:** After the backend is deployed and running, you can proceed to build your Next.js storefront application, pointing it to deployed backend URL from step 1.
 Once storefront application is built, deploy it to the infrastructure of your choice.
 If you already have prebuilt storefront application as a Docker image, you can use this module to deploy it, by providing `storefront_container_image` value.

 This module focuses on the backend deployment but can deploy storefront if `storefront_create` option is set to true and proper `storefront_container_image` is provided.